-The Smith Family Center is a family-friendly center that houses the following district offices:
+The Spaugh Administrative Center is a family-friendly center that houses the following district offices:

-- Student Placement: Assists families that need help enrolling with the district.
-Parents can meet with a specialist to discuss placement options and the enrollment process.
+- Student Placement: Assists families with questions about what is needed to enroll in the district.
+Parents can make an appointment to meet with a specialist to discuss enrollment issues.
+To make it convenient for our families, we offer three options for meetings: telephone, virtual or face-to-face.
 Phone: (980) 343-5335 - English Language Learner Services/International Center: Enrolls students and administers English language proficiency assessments for students who speak a language other than English and/or are new to the United States.
 Parents can also receive district and school information and obtain assistance with student immunization requirements.
 Phone: (980) 343-0432 - Magnet Programs: Assists families by providing information about the district's magnet school opportunities and enrollment process.
 Phone: (980) 343-5030 - Pre-Kindergarten Program: Provides families with information on the district's Pre-K program and assists with enrollment.
 Parents who are interested can set up an appointment to review program eligibility and have their child screened for the program.
 Phone: English (980) 343-5950; Spanish (980) 343-5138